-According to the investment firm of Sanders Morris Harris, there were fewer than fifteen initial public offerings of "specified purpose acquisition companies" in 2004 and only one in 2003.
-Published reports indicate that between 33 to 42 similarly structured blank check companies filed initial public offerings with the Securities and Exchange Commission from January 2005 through October 2005.
-Of these companies, few have announced that they have entered into a definitive agreement for a business combination, while even fewer have consummated a business combination.
-According to the Investment Dealers Digest, through October 2005, 19 such initial public offerings have been completed so far this year, raising a total of \$1.1 billion, while nine IPOs raised \$339.6 million in 2004.
+According to the investment firm of Sanders Morris Harris, there was only one initial public offering of a "specified purpose acquisition company" in 2003.
+Based upon publicly available information as of June 20, 2006, we have identified approximately 57 similarly structured blank check companies which have gone public since 2003, of which 7 have actually completed a business combination.
+As of such date, the remaining 50 blank check companies have more than \$3.4 billion in trust and are seeking to complete business combinations.
+Of these companies, 17 have announced that they have entered into definitive agreements for business combinations but not yet consummated these transactions.
 While some of those companies have targeted specific industries in which they must complete a business combination and only a few have targeted the healthcare industry, a number of them may consummate a business combination in any industry they choose.
 Competition from these and other companies seeking to consummate a business plan similar to ours could increase demand for attractive target companies.
-Further, the fact that very few of such companies have entered into a definitive agreement for a business combination and even fewer have completed a business combination may be an indication that there are only a limited number of attractive target businesses available or that target businesses may not be inclined to enter into business combinations with publicly held blank check companies like us.
+Further, the fact that only 17 of such companies have entered into a definitive agreement for a business combination and only 7 have completed a business combination may be an indication that there are only a limited number of attractive target businesses available or that target businesses may not be inclined to enter into business combinations with publicly held blank check companies like us.
 Therefore, we cannot assure you that we will be able to successfully compete for an attractive business combination, nor can we assure you that we will be able to effectuate a business combination within the required time period.
 If we are unable to find a suitable target business within such time periods, we will be forced to liquidate and the portion of your investment not placed in trust would be lost.